lysmarine/lysmarine_gen/README.md

 # System Requirements

-* Raspberry Pi 4 or higher
+* Raspberry Pi 4 or higher (or CM4 module 4Gb with Wi-Fi, or raspberry pi 400)
 * 4 GB memory or higher (2 GB works too but not for many concurrent programs)
 * Touchscreen with resolution 1024x600 or higher (800x480 works too but few of the programs will open too big dialog boxes)
 * Suitable (unless you find something better) waterproof touchscreen display for your cockpit (Model: SL07W,